Social Health UX for Urbanism

-Why is a friendship expert talking about urban design?
+Why is a user experience designer and friendship researcher talking about urban design?
 Because they’re more connected than you think.

 If this is our first time meeting, here’s the synopsis of my 25-year career: Design + Community building + Facilitation + Qualitative research + Author